haavala/airport-route-api/README.md

 		$ curl "http://localhost:3000/routes?from=TLL&to=TAY"

 Possible routes are sorted by total distance.
+By default it returns only the route with shortes total distance.
+The additional parameter "&limit=n" allows to specify the number of results.

 Sample response: